A compiler for a markup language inspired by Jirai Kei. https://jirai.alyxshang.boo

 (^-^)

 The Rust code sample below illustrates how you would use this crate and serde to deserialize an Extended Jirai document.
+You must have the ejirai feature enabled on the jiraicrate.

 use serde::Deserialize;